 Before you open up a new credit card and move your balance, it’s important to weigh the cost against the benefits.

 Most balance transfer credit cards charge a fee to transfer your balance and some cards have an annual fee.
-These two costs, and the amount of time it takes you to pay off your balance, may negate any interest savings you get from transferring your balance because they increase the cost of moving your balance to a new credit card.
+These two costs and the amount of time it takes you to pay off your balance may negate any interest savings you get from transferring your balance because they increase the cost of moving your balance to a new credit card.

-In general, the lower your balance transfer rate (0% is ideal) and the longer the promotional period lasts, the better chance you have at paying off your balance at no interest.
+In general, the lower your balance transfer rate (0% is ideal) and the longer the promotional period lasts, the better chance you have of paying off your balance at no interest.
 If you cannot pay off the balance before the promotional period ends and the post-promotional interest rate is higher than your current interest rate, the balance transfer may not be worth it.

 Once you transfer the balance, it’s important not to make any purchases on the credit card until you’ve paid off the balance transfer.
 Even if purchases also have a promotional rate, increasing your overall balance make it harder to pay off the transfer.